gerrit450/OTL-Example/Content/ASP.NET-Core.md

 <br>

-### Adding more trace information
+### Displaying the trace on console

 After setting up the trace in Program.cs, you should be able to view it as soon as you send a request.
+Remember how we added the **AddConsoleExporter** in the Program?
+This will allow us to see it in the console!
+We also have other exporters that I will cover later on :)

 First, let us start up our api: